rackerlabs/docs-cloud-load-balancers/rst/dev-guide/getting-started/examples/update-load-balancer-attributes.rst

 This operation does not return a response body.

-You can now confirm that the algorithm is changed by calling List Load Balancer details, as described in :ref:`List Load Balancer details<list-load-balancer-details>`.
+You can now confirm that the algorithm is changed by calling List Load Balancer details, as described in :ref:`Listing Load Balancer details<list-load-balancer-details>`.

 You can also view the information for the load balancer you have created by clicking Load Balancers near the top of the Cloud Control Panel.
 Then